Commercial Mortgages for UK Businesses & Property Investors

 There are several key benefits to taking out a commercial property mortgage, including:

-• This type of lending is much more flexible than it was a few years ago due to the rise of challenger banks such as YBS Commercial, Aldermore Bank and Shawbrook Bank.
+- This type of lending is much more flexible than it was a few years ago due to the rise of challenger banks such as YBS Commercial, Aldermore and Shawbrook Bank.

-• Using this type of mortgage to purchase commercial property could see you benefit from increases in the property value.
+- Using this type of finance to purchase commercial property could see you benefit from increases in the property value.

 What are the disadvantages?

-• In most cases, they aren’t regulated by the Financial Conduct Authority (FCA).
+- In most cases, they aren’t regulated by the Financial Conduct Authority (FCA), although banks are regulated by the Prudential Regulation Authority (PRA).

 Key product features